Desalination by country

-There are approximately 16,000 to 23,000 operational desalination plants, located across 177 countries, which generate an estimated 95 million m^{3}/day of fresh water.
+There are roughly 22,000 operational desalination plants, located across 177 countries, which generate an estimated 95 million m^{3}/day of fresh water to over 300 million people daily.
 Micro desalination plants operate near almost every natural gas or fracking facility in the United States.
 Furthermore, micro desalination facilities exist in textile, leather, food industries, etc.

-As of December 7, 2023, Shoaiba Power and Desalination Plant, located on the Red Sea coast, managed by the Saline Water Conversion Corporation (SWCC), holds the record for the highest production capacity globally, generating 2,998,000 cubic meters of desalinated water per day.
+As of December 7, 2023, Shoaiba Power and Desalination Plant, located on the Red Sea coast, managed by the Saline Water Conversion Corporation, holds the record for the highest production capacity globally, generating 2,998,000 cubic meters of desalinated water per day.

+There are multiple types of water desalination systems but the two most used are thermal and membrane.
+Thermal systems use heat to evaporate the water, separating it from the salt and then condensing the steam to collect the fresh water.
+Membrane systems use high pressure to push the water through a series of sieves.
+The sieves membranes are big enough to allow the water to pass through but small enough to trap the salt, minerals and other impurities.

 Operating desalination plants

 The following table is a list of operating desalination plants.
 Criteria for inclusion on this list include: